SOHORABHOSSAINTAREK/penguin-fashion-tailwind/README.md

 # penguin-fashion-tailwind

-I made the simple and easy-looking Webpage by using Tailwind.
+I made this simple and easy-looking Webpage by using Tailwind.

 you can have a look to my neweb webpage from here https://sohorabhossaintarek.github.io/penguin-fashion-tailwind/